Gaurav7509/Airbnb-Data-Analysis/README.md

 ![Airbnb Banner](https://github.com/iambitttu/Airbnb-Analysis/assets/117813323/07fcc385-d461-46ce-b938-ca8251b02641)

 ---
 ## 📖 Project Overview

-This project conducts a comprehensive **Airbnb data analysis and visualization** leveraging various datasets, including Airbnb listings, amenities, and sales data across California ZIP codes.
-The goal is to extract actionable insights about pricing, availability, and regional trends using advanced data cleaning, feature engineering, and visualization techniques.
+This project conducts a comprehensive **Airbnb data analysis and visualization** leveraging datasets from various California ZIP codes.
+The primary objective is to extract **actionable insights** about pricing, amenities, seasonal patterns, and location-based trends using advanced EDA and interactive visual tools.

 ---